Online Bachelor's Degree in Fashion Merchandising

 |Key Concepts of Program||Focus on trends in the fashion and marketing industry, developing skills for design, and understanding consumer behavior|

 |Possible Careers||Variety of jobs in the retail industry, including sales professional, merchandising manager, and storefront designer|

 |Average Salary (May 2018)||$39,630* (for first-line supervisors and retail sales workers)|

 Source: *U.S. Bureau of Labor and Statistics

 What Kind of Concepts Might I Learn?

-As part of your degree program, you gain an understanding of the fashion industry, fashion trends and marketing.
+As part of your degree program, you gain an understanding of the fashion industry, fashion trends, and marketing.
 You learn what kind of products to sell, develop skills for designing storefronts to attract customers and explore how to price your goods to make your fashion brand thrive.
-You delve into the history on fashion and the evolving world of fashion, consumer behavior and retail management.
+You delve into the history of fashion and the evolving world of fashion, consumer behavior and retail management.

 Some degree programs also focus on textiles and brand management as a way for you to understand how fashion merchandising affects consumers.
 Fashion professionals, who can connect your classroom lessons with the fashion industry, may teach your courses.
 Additionally, the programs investigate principles in retail marketing, such as ad campaigns.